LevinMedia/csv-to-figma-table/README.md

 1. Open Figma Desktop App
 2. Go to `Plugins → Development → Import plugin from manifest...`
 3. Select the `manifest.json` file from this folder
-4. The plugin is now available in `Plugins → Development → CSV Table Populator`
+4. The plugin is now available in `Plugins → Development → CSV to AutoLayout Table`

 ### Option 2: Modify the Code